resource-watch/nrt-scripts/soc_049_water_conflict_map/README.md

 The source provided the data as a txt file.

 The 'start' and 'end' columns were renamed to be 'start_year' and 'end_year' since 'end' is a reserved word in PostgreSQL.
 The start and end year of the conflicts were converted to datetime objects and stored in two new columns 'start_dt' and 'end_dt'.
+The 'source' column was renamed to be 'sources'.
 The resulting table was uploaded to Carto.

 Please see the [Python script](https://github.com/resource-watch/nrt-scripts/blob/master/soc_049_water_conflict_map/contents/src/__init__.py) for more details on this processing.